sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 - informational : Does not impact performance.
 NOT applicable to alarms.
   ( maps to log-notice )

+The following describes how an alarm transforms and how various tables are updated.
 ![Alarm Life Cycle](event-alarm-framework-alarm-lifecycle.png)

 By default every event will have a severity assigned by the component.
 The framework provides Event Profiles to customize severity of an event and also disable an event.